 Sea Turtle heading back to sea

-Who Are We
+Who We Are

 The Oak Island Sea Turtle Protection Program (OISTPP) is an all-volunteer 501(c)(3) nonprofit environmental and conservation organization whose mission is to monitor and protect the sea turtle population that visits the Oak Island beach strand and to foster community-based conservation, education, and preservation.
 OISTPP was founded in 1989 and is authorized by the North Carolina Wildlife Resources Commission (NCWRC) to conduct its activities to monitor and protect sea turtles.
 Suzan & Greg Bell, Coordinators and Permit Holders, work closely with biologists from the NCWRC to ensure that the Commission’s guidelines and regulations are followed.
+All of our volunteers are required to wear an official OISTPP badge during any sea turtle activity.
+If you have any issues, questions, or concerns, please ask to see the badge to make sure you are speaking with an official program volunteer.

 Friends of Oak Island Sea Turtle Protection Program is our tax deductible 501(c)(3) organization – EIN 46-3378040.

-Over 190+ dedicated volunteers are involved in the program.
+Over 200+ dedicated volunteers are involved in the program.
 We love sharing information about sea turtles to visitors who stop by our nests and we welcome anyone to come and sit with us at night!

 What We Do